 Under previous tenure, the area has been mapped, sampled, and subject to airborne geophysical surveys (magnetic and radiometric).
 Artisanal miners have historically worked some of the veins, and small scale mining has been active on the Los Osos Concession and the adjacent properties for over fifteen years.
 The Company is currently digitizing available historic exploration and other data on the property.

-In the second half of fiscal 2019 the Company intends to carry out Phase 1 geological exploration fieldwork at the Los Osos Project.
+The Company intends to carry out Phase 1 geological exploration fieldwork at the Los Osos Project in late fiscal 2019 or early fiscal 2020.

 Qualified Person